from The Open University

 This material is from our archive and is an adapted extract from Heritage, whose heritage?
 (A180) which is no longer taught by The Open University.
 If you want to study formally with us, you may wish to explore other courses we offer in this.

 This is an extract from an Open University course which is no longer available to new students.
-If you found this interesting you could explore more free Heritage course units or view the range of currently available OU Heritage courses.
+If you found this interesting you could explore more free Heritage courses or view the range of currently available OU Heritage courses.